Skip to main content

 }'

-slng_api_key is the SLNG API key the agent runtime will use to call STT/LLM/TTS on https://api.slng.ai.
+slng_api_key is the API key your agent uses for SLNG model requests.
 You can reuse the same key you use for this API, or use a dedicated key.

 2